-CLOS Corrdior Redevelopment Study Executive Summary and PosterDOWNLOAD FILE
+CLOS Corrdior Redevelopment Study Executive Summary and PosterDOWNLOAD

 May 24, 2021 - Author: Khalil Davis, Jason Derry, Meng Wang, Aiden Taliaferro, Jim Guan, Michigan State University

 The CLOS Corridor Redevelopment Study Report is a product of Michigan State University’s Spring 2021 Semester Urban and Regional Planning Practicum class.
 The report examines the intersections of Cedar Street, Larch Street, Oakland Avenue, and Saginaw Highway, 0.5 miles northeast of downtown Lansing and provides illustration and explanation regarding the changes that can be expected to occur in Lansing due to newly enacted form-based zoning codes.
 The reason for the undertaking of this study is to generate a comprehensive analysis of the area’s potential for future growth under form-based zoning codes, as well as the preservation of the existing historical characteristics of the area.
 The report is designed to be material for presentation to stakeholders within the Lansing community, such as the Michigan Department of Transportation (MDOT), real estate developers, and individual community members.